Curriculum & Assessment

 Each new unit of work begins with a recap of the previous related knowledge from previous years.
 This helps children to retrieve what they have learnt in the earlier sequence of the programme of study, and ensures that new knowledge is taught in the context of previous learning to promote a shift in long-term memory.
 Key vocabulary for the new topic is also introduced as part of this ‘unit introduction’ and children are shown the ‘Topic Vocabulary be it as part of the classroom display or it is incorporated into the teaching of each lesson.
 This provides definitions and accompanying visuals for each word to ensure accessibility to all.
 This approach also means that children are able to understand the new vocabulary when it is used in teaching and learning activities and apply it themselves when they approach their work.

 The KWL process is used throughout each unit of work.
 Once children know the new vocabulary for the unit and how it relates to previous learning, the children are asked what they already know specifically about the new topic.
 This provides the teacher with an insight into the children’s ‘starting points’ for the topic, to enable the use of assessment to inform planning.
-The children are then also asked what they would like to know and class responses are collated and used to inform the programme of study to ensure an aspect of ‘focussed interest planning’.

 Within all lessons, teachers plan a phase of progressive questioning which extends to and promotes the higher order thinking of all learners.
 The questions that teachers ask within the same lesson phase focus on the children’s own work and how they might change or create an outcome and justify a choice they have made which is based on their evaluation.
-In addition to this and at the end of some lessons, teachers will provide children with next step activity that will consolidate the learning in class and move their learning on.

 Through our planning, we involve problem-solving opportunities that allow children to apply their knowledge, and find out answers for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
 This curiosity is celebrated within the classroom.
 Planning involves teachers creating engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
 Teachers use precise questioning in class to test conceptual knowledge and skills.
 Tasks are selected and designed to provide appropriate challenge to all learners, in line with the school’s commitment to inclusion.